 Every baby has natural sleep patterns that are unique to them, and if your little one seems to be getting the right amount of rest (i.e. they seem happy and healthy), then there’s not normally any need to worry about how much they sleep.
 If you do have any concerns though, your doctor should be able to reassure you.

 If your baby seems tired and irritable when awake, this could be a sign that they’re not getting enough rest.
-Here are some practical tips to help encourage quality sleep:
+Here are some practical tips to help encourage quality sleep, and increase baby sleep hours:

 Try to get your baby used to the difference between day and night.
 During the day, open the curtains to let in daylight, have fun playing with your baby, and don’t worry about keeping the house silent while they take their daytime naps.
 During the night however, keep lights low and try to keep interaction with your baby to a minimum.
 If they need feeding or changing, speak in a low voice and meet their needs as quickly and quietly as possible.